ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - This state is local to the thread (in the TEB), so it doesn't require the protection of a lock
   - `LoaderWorker` (flag mask `0x2000`) identifies loader worker threads
     - These show up as `ntdll!TppWorkerThread` in WinDbg
-    - On thread creation, `LdrpInitialize` checks if the thread is a loader worker and, if so, handles it specially (for more info, see the "What is Loader Lock?" article)
+    - On thread creation, `LdrpInitialize` checks if the thread is a loader worker and, if so, handles it specially
     - This flag can be set on a new thread using [`NtCreateThreadEx`](https://ntdoc.m417z.com/ntcreatethreadex)
   - `SkipLoaderInit` (flag mask `0x4000`) tells the spawning thread to skip all loader initialization
     - As per the *Windows Internals* book and confirmed by myself